 You then utilize a bristle brush and wipe off the stains without messing with the surface’s finish.

 The laminate cabinet doesn’t accept all sorts of paints.
-It only obeys the paints designed to stick to its selective surface.
+It only works with special paints designed to stick to its selective surface.

-Whichever color you opt for, you still have to factor in the type of paint for your laminate cabinets.
-An oil-based or latex-based paint is the better pick for laminate cabinets.
+Whichever color you opt for, you will have to factor in the type of paint for your laminate cabinets.
+Oil-based or latex-based paint is the better pick for laminate cabinets.